doug-martin/nestjs-query/CONTRIBUTING.md

 ### E2E Tests

-`e2e` test cases should cover high level functionaly not focusing on all code paths but ensuring that your code is covered when called all the way through the stack as you expect.
+`e2e` test cases should cover high level functionality not focusing on all code paths but ensuring that your code is covered when called all the way through the stack as you expect.

 Most test cases can be included in an example that already exists.
 If you are including an entirely new feature that you cannot integration tested without changing existing functionality feel free to create a new example.